What Is The Meaning Of Vaginismus?

 Vaginismus commonly referred to psychogenic vaginismus is a condition that affects a person’s ability to have sexual intercourse or undergo gynecological exams.
-It is characterized by involuntary spasms or vaginal spasm, which can make these activities painful or impossible.
+It is characterized by involuntary vaginal muscle spasms or vaginal spasm, resulting in painful intercourse.
+The prevalence of vaginismus in the Indian context is not well documented due to the limited number of researches done on the topic, however, it is believed to be a very common condition among the Indian female population.

 The exact cause of vaginismus is not fully understood, but it is thought to be a combination of physical and psychological factors:

-- Physical causes may include injury or irritation to the vagina, infection, or the use of certain medications.
+- Physical causes may include injury or irritation to the vagina, infections like bacteria or yeast infections, or the use of certain medications.

-- Psychological causes may include past sexual abuse, negative attitudes towards sex, or relationship concerns.
+- Psychological causes may include past sexual abuse, negative attitudes towards sex, other emotional factors or relationship concerns.

 Types of Vaginismus & Symptoms